Physical Therapist Assistant (PTA)

 PTA program applicants are cautioned that the PTA program is a rigorous course of study.
 The program faculty recommends that work hours be kept to a minimum, but each student must make an individual decision about the number of work hours that he/she can handle while continuing to make acceptable academic progress in the program.
 The program recommends working no more than 20 hrs/week while enrolled in the PTA Program.
 The Clinical Education experience requires the student to be available for a 40 hour work week over the course of any days of the week as the student shadows the hours of their clinical instructor.

 What is the cost of the PTA program?

-Students will pay the normal tuition plus a program fee of $1,850 per semester.
-The program fee will include student uniforms, student lab materials, initial drug testing fees, and evaluation materials for clinical performance.
-Out-of-pocket costs will include, but not be limited to CPR, background check, fingerprint clearance card, vaccines, medical clearance, costs for transportation and housing for clinical rotations, health insurance and additional tests required by individual facilities.
+Out-of-pocket costs will also include, but not limited to, CPR certification, background check, fingerprint clearance card, vaccines, medical clearance, costs for transportation and housing for clinical rotations, health insurance and additional tests required by individual facilities.